knetikmedia/knetikcloud-csharp-net35-client/docs/UsersInventoryApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new UsersInventoryApi();
-            var userId = 56;  // int? | The id of the inventory owner or 'me' for the logged in user var id = 56;  // int? | The id of the user inventory
+            var userId = userId_example;  // string | The id of the inventory owner or 'me' for the logged in user var id = 56;  // int? | The id of the user inventory

             try